-Infective endocarditis is an infection that can seriously damage heart valves and cause other serious complications if it is not treated quickly with antibiotics.
+Infective endocarditis is an infection that can cause significant damage to heart valves and cause other serious complications if it is not treated quickly with antibiotics.
 Surgery to replace, or repair, damaged valves is also often needed.
-If you are at increased risk of this infection, do report promptly to your doctor any symptoms that you think may be due to infective endocarditis.
+If you are at increased risk of this infection, do report any symptoms that you think may be due to infective endocarditis promptly to your doctor.
 The earlier the condition is diagnosed and treated, the better the likely outcome.

 What is infective endocarditis?

-Infective endocarditis is an infection that affects some part of the endocardium.
-The endocardium is the tissue that lines the inside of the heart chambers.
+Infective endocarditis is an infection that affects some part of the tissue that lines the inside of the heart chambers (the endocardium).
 The infection usually involves one or more heart valves which are part of the endocardium.
 It is a serious infection that is life-threatening.

 How does infective endocarditis occur and progress?